-It will be ridiculous to say that Car batteries don’t have a Amp Hour Rating.
-But they usually don’t have it indicated.
+It will be ridiculous to say that Car batteries don’t have an Amp-Hour Rating.
+A Car battery is around 50 Ah but they usually don’t have it indicated.
 Batteries are rated in Ah (amp-hours).
 This is a measurement of the current output over time.
-Voltages are fixed but according to type of battery.
+Voltages are fixed but according to the type of battery.
 However capacity is relative to the type of Battery, this is usually printed on its side.

 Using a Car Battery for Solar

 The standard car battery is rated 12v batteries can be recharged with a maximum of 10 amps at 13.8 to 15 volts.
 The recommended float charging is one amp at (13.2 to 14v for some).
 You can check the recommended settings with the batteries manual.
-This can also very depending on the type of battery; whether AGM, Gel or SLA.
+This can also vary depending on the type of battery; whether AGM, Gel, or SLA.

 The issue with Car Batteries is that they are not made for deep discharge.
 You can only discharge up to 50% to maintain the life of the battery.
-Otherwise a deep discharge will result to an early death.
+Otherwise, a deep discharge will result in early death.

 So what’s the best car battery for solar and renewable energy?